 This solution has been developed for any organization involved in using BIM.
-It will help you demonstrate your BIM capability through independent and impartial thirdparty verification.
-BIM Kitemark certification Differentiate your BIM projects and elevate your credibility with independent BSI Kitemark certification for BIM.
-With certification, you can drive progress in a competitive m compliance, demonstrating BIM r implementing resilient, digitally-s across the value chain.
-Once certified, annual surveillance adherence to the latest standards This optional assessment helps ye gaps in documentation that are r standard.
-Gap assessments help management team for deeper in employees grasp necessary chan time and money.
-Additionally, it s project management aid, stream and highlighting potential risks a
+It will help you demonstrate your BIM capability through independent and impartial third-party verification.
+BIM Kitemark certification

+Differentiate your BIM projects and elevate your credibility with independent BSI Kitemark certification for BIM.
+With certification, you can drive progress in a competitive market by proving compliance, demonstrating BIM maturity and implementing resilient, digitally-secure processes across the value chain.
+Once certified, annual surveillance visits will ensure adherence to the latest standards.
+BIM Gap assessment

+This optional assessment helps you to identify any gaps in documentation that are required by the standard.
+Gap assessments help you prepare your management team for deeper involvement and help employees grasp necessary changes, saving you time and money.
+Additionally, it serves as a valuable project management aid, streamlining the process and highlighting potential risks and opportunities.